cpap7/FattyMenu/README.md

 ## Developer Roadmap
 - Include all the voiceline data for Transhuman Ordinal and Transhuman Soldier

-- Include a built-in SOP and AOP for Transhuman and Airwatch classes.
+- Include a built-in SOP and AOP for Transhuman and Airwatch classes, respectively.
 Might not be needed, but it would be nice to have.

 - Finish the distribution permit tab (currently lacks water-permit package info, and I still need to verify that all the other data is up-to-date)